mobula9/PdfParserBundle/README.md

 PdfParserBundle
 ===============

-The purpose of this bundle is to parse the contents of PDF files using DocumentProcessors.
-It returns formatted data ready to use.
+The purpose of this bundle is to parse the contents of PDF files using specific document processors.
+If the bundled command is use, it returns formatted data ready to use in many formats (JSON, YML or output).

 For now, three are available in this bundle:
 - "LCL - Relevé de compte courant particulier"